Jarren Duran Player Props: Red Sox vs. Yankees

 Jarren Duran At The Plate

-- In 16 games this year (34.8%), Duran has picked up an RBI, and in four of those games (8.7%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 34.0% of his games this year, Duran has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.